Only the best, the U.S. Army says, are considered for recruiting duty, and from those, fewer still are chosen. But I was selected anyway.

 Within a month, I had a fissure and fistula of the rectum, which required surgical repair.
 Incidentally, while at Womack Army Hospital in Ft.
 Bragg for the surgery, the main architect and loser of the Vietnam War, LBJ, died.
 An irreverent patient, making a joke about what LBJ may have done with farm animals in Texas, had me chuckling.
 A good laugh is not wise when you’ve just had rectal surgery.

 No, perianal surgery does not cure dysentery.
 I was released without any Atropine, “Get that from your GI doctor, we’re the surgeons,” they reminded me.
 Once I started eating again and returning to work, the frequent semi-liquid bloody stools continued, as did the abdominal cramps, incontinence, and dehydration.
-Since arriving from Germany, seven months ago, I had lost 35lbs!
+Since arriving from Germany, eight months ago, I had lost 35lbs!

 I’ve heard of and read about patients who were very ill, some with terminal conditions, whose relatives said they never once complained.
 My theory: If you’re not complaining — you must be too sick to, or not miserable enough.

-Unbelievably, the doctors and my supervisors still assumed that the high-stress job of being a recruiting was the primary cause of my diarrhea.
+Unbelievably, the doctors and my supervisors still assumed that the high-stress job of being a recruiter was the primary cause of my diarrhea.
 The doctor reminded me that my proctoscopy examination was normal (except for “non-specific inflammation”).
 Oh, and how was my relationship with my wife?
 Now not so great, she’s not causing the diarrhea, she’s frustrated because I have it.
 And you’re doing little to help.

 Finally, the doctors decided to give me a refillable prescription of Atropine and some rest: “No Field Recruiting Duties until further notice.”
 I did better having my medication in ample supply and recognition, at least, by one doctor that I needed a break.